deammion/Engr-Project/architecture_design/architecture-design.md

 The above diagram represents the relationships between the systems that our project involves, along with the necessary interfaces.
 Most, if not all, the development process is managed entirely by GitLab.
 GitLab will therefore be the solution to version control as it can log commits allowing for the prevention of loss of work.
 One of the risks that we identified was the loss of work and data, whether from deletion or overridden.
 This loss was observed to be prevented by backing up the code on GitLab to be reverted when needed.<br>

-Furthermore, we have decided to use branches to ensure that each team member is not overwriting code in the master.
-The master branch will always have a functioning version, and separate branches for development will be created for development.
+The master branch will always have a functioning version, and separate branches will be created for development.
+The use branches will ensure that functional code in the master is not overwritten.
 The separate branches can be merged into master through the use of a merge request.
-The merge requests can be merged into master when all team members approve the merge if everything is in order.
-This branch management provides us with the ability to review all code and work before merging into the master branch.
-The approval process requires that at least two members approve the code before merging into the master branch.<br>
+The merge requests functionality can be used to ensure functional code is committed to the master.
+This branch management provides us with the ability to review all code before merging into the master branch.
+The approval process requires at least two members to approve the code before merging into the master branch.<br>

-Lastly, we are using the Issues feature in GitLab to manage what specific parts of the project need to be completed or have been completed.
-It also allows the team to manage what each team member is doing and can even contribute to the project.
-This ensures that each team member is doing an even workload.
-Issues can also be assigned to team members so that members do not accidentally start work on a section that a different team member is already working on.
-This tool helps the team members manage their time and see what is currently being worked on and what has been completed.
+The Issues feature in GitLab allows management of specific parts of the project that need to be completed or have been completed.
+It allows the team to manage workload and ensures a fair distribution of the workload.
+Issues can be assigned to team members to prevent overlaps of work.
+The use of this tool will assist with time management and development progress.

 ### 4.3 Process
 The process viewpoints outline the operations that take place when the system is run on a webserver.
-It shows how all entities in an HTTP connection interact with the proxy during the different phases of the program.
-As well as the order they happen in.
+It shows how all entities in a HTTP connection interact with the proxy during the different phases of its life-cycle.

 The following sequence model diagram is set up to outline the phase execution order.
 The user trying to connect to a webpage with the proxy installed is shown on the left of the diagram along with the other entities of the HTTP connection.
 The